jeff1evesque/drupal-demonstration/README.md

 ### SSH

-There following accounts have been already created:
+The following account / password, have been already created:

 - `root`: `vagrant-provision`
 - `provisioner`: `vagrant-provision`